timescale/docs/timescaledb/overview/release-notes/index.md

 ## 2.0.0-rc4 (2020-12-02)

-This release candidate contains bugfixes since the previous release candidate, as well as additional minor features.
+This release candidate contains bug fixes since the previous release candidate, as well as additional minor features.
 It improves validation of configuration changes for background jobs, adds support for gapfill on distributed tables, contains improvements to the memory